nanoporetech/ts-runtime-typecheck/README.md

 - ### UnknownFunction

   A stricter alternative to the type `Function`.
-It accepts any number of unknown parameters, and returns an unknown valid.
+It accepts any number of unknown parameters, and returns an unknown value.
 Allowing you to reference an untyped function in a slightly safer manner.
 This does not provide any arity or type checks for the parameters.

 - ### UnknownAsyncFunction